BrandonPCollins/my-project-4/README.md

 * A user reporting system.
 For the moment I decided to eschew the need to approve comments and posts as the site is rather small, but in the future, a community sourced moderation system wherein users can report posts and comments for breaking community guidelines would be an essential feature as the site continues to grow.
 * The implementation of a private message system, allowing users to interact with one another directly rather than being restricted to the comment section of their posts.
 * Advanced Search Functionality to allow users to filter posts based on keywords or user profiles, rather than just the categories as on the current site.
+* Incorporate the number of likes into a page for sorting posts, creating a "Hot" or "Trending" page, where rather than filtering posts by their most recent upload, instead the most recent post with the highest proportion of likes are given pride of place atop the page.
 * A dark mode for late-night browsing.

 ---